grids-energy/pretty-good-predictions/README.md

 Try some other statical techniques too, especially if they have cool names like "random forrest" and "sparse regression lasso".

 If you are wanting to predict something like "Will the price be over $1000?" then you can change your RRPACTUAL column from the actual price, to a 1 if the price was over $1000, or 0 if the price was under $1000.
-This model will now predict a value between 0 and 1, which is roughly the proability of exceeding $1000.
+This model will now predict a value between 0 and 1, which is roughly the probability of exceeding $1000.
 This, combined with the actual price prediction now gives you both the expected value, and describes the distribution of the possible values in a way that might be useful for you.

 ## Where can I get weather data?
 Lots of places, I like: